 “My dream is to become the first female president of this country,” she says.
 “We can do better than those men.
 We need to come up and show the world that we are better.”

 At World Vision, we believe that every child is created in the image of God, with unique talents and abilities.
 Every child deserves the chance to experience life in all its fullness, to dream big dreams, and to realize their God-given potential.
-On International Day of the Girl Child, you have the chance to speak up about the importance of educating and empowering women and girls globally.
-Ask your senator to cosponsor the Women’s Entrepreneurship and Economic Empowerment Act.
+Below, you have the chance to speak up about the importance of educating and empowering women and girls globally.
+Ask your representative to support the Keeping Girls in School Act!

 Take action TODAY!